Characterizations of generalized John domains in $\mathbb{R}^n$ via metric duality: Introduction and main results

-for each $0<t\le 1.$ Alternatively, one may replace the right-hand side with ${|\gamma(t)-x_0|}$ or with $\diam(\gamma([0,t])),$ see \cite{nv91}, and rectifiability of $\gamma$ is not needed in these two modifications to the above definition.
-Here John refers to F. John, who used this condition in his work on elasticity~\cite{j61}; the terminology was introduced by Martio and Sarvas~\cite{ms79}.
-The class of John domains includes all smooth domains, Lipschitz domains and certain fractal domains (for example snowflake-type domains).
+The term \emph{John domain} was introduced by Martio and Sarvas~\cite{ms79} to honour F. John, who used this condition in his seminal work on elasticity~\cite{j61}.
+The class of John domains includes all smooth domains, Lipschitz domains and certain fractal domains, such as the interior of the von Koch snowflake and other snowflake-type domains.